larjen/WPRestApiExtensions/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extends the WP-REST API to get additional fiels from responses.
+Extends the WP-REST API with custom read only endpoints.

 == Description ==

-Extends the WP-REST API to get additional fiels from responses.
+Extends the WP-REST API with custom read only endpoints.

 == Installation ==